guntribam/stack-demo/README.md

 export default {fetch}
 ```

-You can see the `fetch` feature being being exported via the three index files.
+You can see the `fetch` feature being exported in the same way via the three index files.
 This feature is now fully wired up and ready to use elsewhere in your code.
 For example, here is the fetch REACT component being used in the `app/src/App.jsx` file.

 ### _app/src/App.jsx_
 ```javascript